Homegear/Homegear-Ref/RPC/getAllUiElements.md

 # Return Values

 Returns an `Array` with all UI elements.
+Note that the database ID is encoded in the key `databaseId`.

 # Exceptions